RomanB22/mEC_model2025/README.md

 `cfg.durationStim` which allow to give a delay to the stimulation and to finish it early too
 2. Also, when `f=0` in the optogenetic drive, the current is a constant of value `g_sin` or `g_sinExc`
 3. Now the current injected in the voltage-clamped neurons is being recorded and plotted.
 Current is in nA
+4. The flag `cfg.PlotWavelet` allows to plot the injected current for this cells, to filter the signal and to plot its wavelet transform.
+It makes simulations end slower, so use it if you need it.

 ### Run Batch Simulations (Experimental)